In The Beginning...

 St. Peter's Church

 Fr.
-William Connolly became pastor in 1904 and realized that, as the population grew due to the improved roads, expanding industry and an increasing number of vacationers, the storefront in Mahopac was most inadequate.
-With a $10,000 gift from Aimee LaFarge Heins, widow of a well-known church architect, a Norman-style stone church was built on what is now Route 6 and was named St. George's (after her husband), thus providing two sturdy churches for the Catholics of the area.
+William Connolly became pastor in 1904 and realized that, as the population grew due to the improved roads, expanding industry and an increasing number of vacationers, the small wooden church in Yorktown known as St. Peter's was most inadequate.
+With a $10,000 gift from Aimee LaFarge Heins, widow of a well-known church architect, a Norman-style stone church was built on what is now Route 6 in Shrub Oak and was named St. George's (after her husband), thus providing two sturdy churches for the Catholics of the area.

 St. Patrick's Church